Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 • Identify unhealthy family patterns

-• Learn how to set and hold boundaries
+• Set and hold boundaries

 • Rebuild your self-esteem

-• Create safe, healthy relationships moving forward
+• Create safe, supportive relationships

-What Type of Therapy Works Best for Scapegoat Wounds?
+What Types of Therapy Help Scapegoat Wounds?

-• Inner child work – healing the younger parts of you that still carry blame
+• Inner child work: Healing the younger parts of you that still carry blame.

-• Narrative therapy – rewriting the story you’ve been told about yourself
+• Narrative therapy: Rewriting the story you’ve been told about yourself.

 How to Start Reclaiming Your Power

-Just recognizing the scapegoat pattern is powerful.
+• Name what’s happening.
+Recognizing the scapegoat pattern is powerful.
 You’re not imagining it.

-Maybe it’s saying no, not answering a toxic text right away, or leaving a gathering early.
-Small steps matter.
+• Set one small boundary.
+Maybe it’s saying no, ignoring a toxic text, or leaving a gathering early.
+Small steps build strength.

 You Deserve to Be Seen for Who You Really Are